Missing Indiana couple found in Nevada, 1 of them dead - NewsBreak

 The only indication of their location was a single ping from an isolated stretch of road.

-Beverly planned to celebrate her 70 th birthday in just a few days, on April 9.‘Armed and extremely dangerous’ Hopewell gas station shooting suspect on the run
+Beverly planned to celebrate her 70 th birthday in just a few days, on April 9.New details emerge in case of NH girl missing for 2 yearsc

 When was the last time anyone heard from them?